hytechcamps/python/README.md

 # Programming with Python Workshop
 This workshop introduces students to the [Python](https://www.python.org/) programming language through Turtle Graphics.

+### Description
+Students will learn the basics of computer science using the Python programming language.
+Python is a popular multi-purpose language used by professional and hobbyist developers alike.
+The goal is for students to gain a high-level overview of essential programming topics while creating fun programs in Python.

 ## Icebreaker
 Give students some time to play around with the [turtle drawing tool](https://replit.com/@HylandOutreach/Turtle-Drawing).
 At the end of that time, allow volunteers to share their drawings.
 Other students should have an opportunity to introduce themselves as well.